Spool Welding Robot SWR

 TH6D Laser Seam Tracking and Spool Welding Robot

-Whether or not to use a collaborative Spool Welding Robot surely brings up many questions.
+Whether or not to use a collaborative Spool Welding Robot in pipe production surely brings up many questions.
 To make things easier for you and get answers right away, we have collected the 22 most frequently asked questions on the collaborative Spool Welding Robot.
 We hope, these will help you in the first instance.

 The Spool Welding Robot meets all the safety requirements of ISO15066; therefore, the installation of a housing or safety curtains is not required.

 Ratio of reach

 Compared to industrial spool welding robots, the SWR has the largest ratio of reach to footprint.
 E. g. your shop’s footprint is limited to 2,23 m².
 In that case, the SWR still has a range of 4.5 m (radial) for a maximum pipe diameter of approx.1.5 m (depending on the positioner configuration).

 The SWR improves the ergonomics of pipe welders.
 It brings the welder out of rigid position while welding and takes over the weave motion.
 It strains off the welder‘s back and shoulder joints.